 YOU CAN STILL CREATE A BEAUTIFUL HOME WITH LESS

-You can still create a beautiful, cozy minimalist home with these ideas.
+You can still create a beautiful, cozy minimalist house with these ideas.
 With this idea of purchasing less and making it a more meaningful purchase, you might worry that your home will start to look bare or drab.
 Honestly, I have found quite the opposite.
 By carefully choosing what is going into my house, I feel like it’s brightened and opened up my spaces so much, that I appreciate my actual house instead of the stuff that is in my space.

 A home that has just minimal decor, or well-chosen, tasteful items around is often a beautifully styled space.
 Take a moment and scroll through Instagram or Pinterest looking at home decor.
 I find that the most beautiful rooms have just a few key pieces.
 It’s the same with putting out a spread of food for your family.
 The more choices you have out, sometimes the more overwhelming the process of eating can be.